 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Bowl barrow 100m south east of Woodcock Cottage is a Neolithic or Bronze Age burial mound located in Suffolk.
-The monument comprises a circular earthwork characteristic of bowl barrows, a common funerary monument type constructed during the prehistoric period in eastern England.
-Such barrows typically formed the burial place of an individual or small group, with the mound itself serving as a visible marker of the grave beneath.
-The site remains an important archaeological record of prehistoric settlement and burial practice in the Suffolk landscape.
+Bowl barrow 100m south east of Woodcock Cottage is a Bronze Age burial mound located in Suffolk, England.
+The monument consists of a circular earthwork characteristic of bowl barrow construction, a common funerary monument type of the Bronze Age period.
+Such barrows typically contained inhumation burials, often accompanied by grave goods reflecting the status and material culture of their inhabitants.
+The survival of this example contributes to the archaeological record of Bronze Age settlement and burial practices in East Anglia.

 Bowl barrow 100m south east of Woodcock Cottage is a scheduled monument protected by Historic England under reference 1017786.
 View the official record →

-Bowl barrow 100m south east of Woodcock Cottage is a Neolithic or Bronze Age burial mound located in Suffolk.
+Bowl barrow 100m south east of Woodcock Cottage is a Bronze Age burial mound located in Suffolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017786.

 Bowl barrow 100m south east of Woodcock Cottage is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017786.